NetScape-Web/Reunion-Assignment/README.md

 ## **Deployed on Render** : **[https://reunion-xx77.onrender.com/](https://reunion-xx77.onrender.com/)**

+**To Test this api, i have provided REUNION.postman_collection.json file in root directory, import it in postman and you can test api.**

 # Problem Statement

 - Build APIs for a social media platform in either NodeJS or Python